-One of the most severe side effects of Ativan abuse is the possibility that it will turn into an addiction.
-Addiction to benzodiazepines, such as Ativan, can occur in as little two weeks of abuse.
+One of the most severe side effects of Ativan use is the possibility that it will turn into an addiction.
+Addiction to benzodiazepines, such as Ativan, can occur in as little two weeks of use.
 Continued misuse of Ativan can result in a tolerance to the drug’s effects, which can cause individuals to increase their dosage continually.

 Possible signs of Ativan addiction include:

 - extreme mood swings when an individual can no longer get more of the drug

 - an obsession over getting and using more of the drug